aaronmarr/blog-old/posts/eleventy-travis-ci.md

 Next, we'll push the Eleventy project to a new repository on Github.
 I called mine `my-blog-name` to match the name of my local project directory.

-Once the repository is set up on Github, create a new repository locally and then push the code.
+Once the repository is set up on Github, create a new repository locally and push the code.

 ``` bash
 # First, remove the existing Eleventy repo